-Legitimate interests is a preferred approach for many organizations because of its flexibility and its applicability to any reasonable processing purpose.
+Legitimate interest is a preferred approach for many organizations because of its flexibility and applicability to any reasonable processing purpose.
 In contrast, other legal bases of processing, such as demonstrable consent, center around a specific purpose the individual agreed to.

 Box 1.
 The processing is not required by law but is of a clear benefit to you or others.

-For example, an online retailer can promote a pair of sunglasses to someone browsing in an area where it’s the high summer season.
+An online retailer can promote a pair of sunglasses to someone browsing in hot location during the peak of the summer season.
 Alternatively, an online store might use a visitor’s location data to offer a limited-time free shipping offer to the visitor’s area.

 Box 2.
 There’s a limited privacy impact on the individual.

-For example, most websites collect their visitors’ browsing data to optimize performance for the user.
-Most often, this aligns well with the Legitimate Interests provision.
+Most websites collect their visitors’ browsing data to optimize performance for the user.
+Often, this aligns well with the Legitimate Interests provision.
 Collecting this data doesn’t pose a threat as long as it is anonymized.

 Box 3.
 The individual should reasonably expect you to use their data in that way.

 Box 4.
-You cannot –or do not want to– give the individual full upfront control (ie consent) or bother them with disruptive consent requests when they are unlikely to object to the processing.
+You cannot –or do not want to– give the individual full upfront control (consent) or bother them with disruptive consent requests when they are unlikely to object to the processing.

-When processing this data, you may not want to have to give full control over to the individual when it will result in messages that they will ultimately want to receive, as it is likely relevant to who they are as a person or professional.
+When processing this data, you may not want to have to give full control over to the individual to determine what messages they want to receive, as they’re likely relevant to the person.